oehf/ipf-docs/_pages/ihe/mllp/codec.md

 | `transferExchange`    | boolean    | false          |
 | `encoding`            | String     | corresponds to the charset name configured for the HL7 codec factory, as described below |

-All other URI parameters defined in [camel-mina2][] remain fully functional and configurable by the user.
+All other URI parameters defined in [camel-mina][] remain fully functional and configurable by the user.
 Of particular interest are the following parameters:

 | Parameter name        | Type       | Default        | Description                                                                                 |